angular/angular/aio/content/guide/ivy-compatibility-examples.md

 </select>
 ```

-In the previous runtime, the above code would set the initial value of the `<select>` as expected.
+In the View Engine runtime, the above code would set the initial value of the `<select>` as expected.
 In Ivy, the initial value would not be set at all in this case.

 ### Background

-In the previous runtime, directive input bindings were always executed in their own change detection pass before any DOM bindings were processed.
+Prior to Ivy, directive input bindings were always executed in their own change detection pass before any DOM bindings were processed.
 This was an implementation detail that supported the use case in question:

 ```html